healthcare-ai-vision/Sri-Vinaya/README.md

 **Week 1** – Foundations of AI for Healthcare

 **Topics Covered:**
-Introduction to AI applications in healthcare
+Introduction to AI applications in healthcare,
-Role of medical imaging in diagnosis and screening Ethical considerations and limitations of AI in healthcare
+Role of medical imaging in diagnosis and screening, Ethical considerations and limitations of AI in healthcare